ferrilab/bitvec/doc/Bit Patterns.md

 # Bit Patterns

+This document describes how bit slices describe memory, and how their pointer structures are composed.

+## Cursor Addressing

 This table displays the *bit index*, in [base64], of each position in a `BitSlice<Cursor, Fundamental>` on a little-endian machine.